 The criminal offence is set out at section 19 CRCA and it is committed when there is an unlawful disclosure of identifying information held for a function of HMRC.
 This offence reflects Parliament’s intention that there should be particularly strong safeguards to protect identifying information.

-Although the DPA does not apply to legal entities such as companies, if you are considering disclosing identifying information in respect of a company or other legal entity, you should consider whether (i) in fact, the information relates to the directors or other personnel and would allow them to be identified; and (ii) whether there are any Human Rights implications of the disclosure to any individual or legal entity (see IDG40140).
+Although the DPA and GDPR do not apply to legal entities such as companies, if you are considering disclosing identifying information in respect of a company or other legal entity, you should consider whether (i) in fact, the information relates to the directors or other personnel and would allow them to be identified; and (ii) whether there are any Human Rights implications of the disclosure to any individual or legal entity (see IDG40140).
 Usually it is Article 8 of the European Convention on Human Rights (the right to privacy) that may potentially be infringed by any disclosure, but this infringement is permitted if the interference is for a legitimate objective (as set out in Article 8) and the disclosure is proportionate, necessary and relevant to that purpose.
 This means that, the greater the infringement, the more important the objective(s) in question will need to be (see IDG40160 and IDG40140 for more guidance on assessing proportionality).
 However, you should bear in mind the other rights contained in the European Convention on Human Rights and consider whether there could be any potential impact on these as a result of the disclosure.

 Examples of situations where you are likely to be justified in disclosing identifying information for the purposes of HMRC’s functions include:

 - passing HMRC debt details to the Official Receiver in bankruptcy work